-The Scheme is being benchmarked against the composite Index mentioned above, since the same is in line with the investment objective of the Scheme (across all 3 asset classes) and is most suited for comparing performance of the Scheme.
+The Scheme is being benchmarked against the Index mentioned above, since the composition of it's Index is in line with the investment objective of the Scheme and is most suited for comparing performance of the Scheme.
 It will also enable the investors to arrive at a more informed judgement on scheme's performance.